JosephGillData/website-traffic-etl-airflow/README.md

 ### ETL Process

-The ETL process is performed by a directed acyclical graph (DAG) created in the `task-3` Python script.
-The image below shows the tasks that form the DAG and how they intereact via task dependencies.
+The ETL process is performed using a directed acyclical graph (DAG) created in the `task-3.py` script.
+The image below shows the tasks that are performed and how they intereact via task dependencies.

 ![Alt Text](Dag.png)